 Students are also given the opportunity to demonstrate independent learning and broaden their experiences.
+This course is by invitation only.

-Year 10 - During these sessions students will produce a portfolio of work for the ASDAN short course Personal Development Programme.
-The course accredits 60 hours of work and provides development of skills and understanding work related issues.
-Opportunities through the course to develop the following core skills, Ability to learn, Teamwork, Problem Solving, IT skills, Literacy and Numeracy.
+Year 10 - During these sessions students will produce a portfolio of work for the Asdan English short course.
+The course accredits 60 hours of work and provides development of Literacy skills.
+There will be opportunities through this course to develop letter writing, essay writing, teamwork, problem solving and IT.
+There will also be opportunities to develop revision and Numeracy skills.

 Year 11 - During these sessions students will produce a portfolio of work for the ASDAN short course module Living Independently.
 This course accredits 60 hours of working and helps develop and demonstrate independent living activities and studies.
 Gaining skills in independence will help students understand life after school, learning about bills, and the cost of living together with other experiences that they may encounter during their adult lives.

-ASDAN Short Courses

-For every 10 hours of work a credit is gained.

-10 hours - 1 credit

-30 hours - 3 credits

-60 hours - 6 credits
+ASDAN Short Courses For every 10 hours of work a credit is gained.
+10 hours - 1 credit 30 hours - 3 credits 60 hours - 6 credits